laravel/docs/notifications.md

 <a name="writing-the-message"></a>
 ### Writing The Message

-Markdown mail notification use a combination of Blade components and Markdown syntax to allow you to easily construct notifications while leveraging Laravel's pre-crafted notification components:
+Markdown mail notifications use a combination of Blade components and Markdown syntax to allow you to easily construct notifications while leveraging Laravel's pre-crafted notification components:

     @component('mail::message')
     # Invoice Paid